ABC was first founded in January 2000 and is located in the Linnestaden area of Gothenburg, Sweden.

 We will respect the privacy of children and their parents and carers, while ensuring that they access high quality early years care and education.
 We aim to ensure that all parents and carers can share their information in the confidence that it will only be used to enhance the welfare of their children.
 There are record keeping systems in place for storing and sharing that information take place within the framework of the General Data Protection Regulation.

 I hereby consent to the processing of mine and my childs personal data that I submit in my application for my child to be placed in the queue at ABC All About Children Preschool and to communicate information about vacancies, manage and administer my application.
-If you wish to withdraw your application, please contact the preschool and we will remove your application and delete all of your data as regulated under GDPR.

 Food and Nutrition